DragonSenses/visionize/architectural-decision-log.md

 Now we can add the loading state by using the `pending` property from `useFormStatus` hook.
 We can now add the `disabled` prop to the `Input` component using the `pending` status:

-feat: useFormStatus to disable input when submitting BoardForm
+useFormStatus to disable input on form submission

 ```tsx
 import { useFormStatus } from 'react-dom';